oscarryz/yz-design-notes/Features/Memory, Concurrency, Ownership.md

 Variables declared in a block are owned by that block, they cannot be modified outside of the block.
-Yz provides a mechanism to make it look like they can be modified from the outside, but everytime is the owning block who performs the action.
+Yz provides a mechanism to make it look like they can be modified from the outside, but every time is the owning block who performs the action.

 e.g.